 Our Mission

-The Catechesis Institute (formerly the Institute for the Renewal of Christian Catechesis, or IRCC) is a research and educational non-profit that seeks to promote catechesis in local churches and in academic research.
-It is a meeting ground for pastors, educators, historians, theologians, and anyone else who desires to see Christians formed in the faith in a robust way.
+The Catechesis Institute (formerly the Institute for the Renewal of Christian Catechesis, or IRCC) is a research center that promotes catechesis in the church and in academic research.
+At present, the main work of the Institute is collating print and digital resources related to the history, theology, and practice of catechesis.

 Above all, the Institute seeks to serve churches in building up believers in the faith so that “we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ” (Eph.
 4:13).
 Our hope is that through a renewal of catechesis in the church, we may see a renewal of the church’s capacity to bear witness to God’s kingdom and to be a sacrament of Christ’s healing and life-giving power to the world.